-&lt;sup>1 The official homepage available at http://www-i2.informatik.rwth-aachen.de/ imca.
+1 The official homepage available at http://www-i2.informatik.rwth-aachen.de/ imca.

 Structure of the paper.
 In the next section we briefly review the foundations of MA and stochastic games.
 In Sec.
 3 we present our abstraction and refinement method for MA and show how to compute reward measures for stochastic games.
 The experimental evaluation follows in Sec.
 4. We finally summarise the paper with an outlook to future work in Sec.
-5. The proofs of the main propositions are contained in the appendix of this paper.
+5. An extended version of this paper with proofs of the main propositions is available at [16].